 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-One of the most popular and regarded companies making sound technology is Bose.
+One of the most popular and highly regarded companies making sound technology is Bose.
 Founded by American engineer Amar Bose in the 1960s, this innovative company has been making high-quality products, from headphones to Bluetooth speakers, for decades.
 It has also brought innovative technologies like noise cancellation to the forefront.
-One of the more sought-after Bose items is also the centerpiece of every home entertainment system: the soundbar.
+One of the more sought-after Bose items can serve as the centerpiece of a home entertainment system: the Bose soundbar.

 Like smart TVs and other electronics, soundbars are regularly improving, with new technologies and innovations bettering previous iterations.
 There are a few generations of Bose soundbars available now.
-Let us guide you through their features so you can choose the best one for you.
+Looking at various Bose soundbar features can help you choose the best one for you.

 Currently, Bose offers a handful of soundbars.
 These select soundbars may be purchased in bundles with mounts, subwoofers, and/or surround speakers from a similar series.
-It’s also possible to find models for resale that aren’t currently being made, or refurbished ones.
+It’s also possible to find models for resale that are not currently being made, or refurbished ones.

 Even though your pool of choices is somewhat small, you’ll want to keep the following in mind as you shop.